U8NWXD/oppia-wiki/Actions-and-issues.md

 ## Using actions and issues

-Right now, neither issues nor their associated actions are surfraced to exploration creators.
+Right now, neither issues nor their associated actions are surfaced to exploration creators.
 They used to be available through the improvements tab of the exploration editor, but that tab has been removed.
 We are currently working on building a new improvements tab.